felixlu/awesome-stars/topics.md

 ## claude-code

+- [tirth8205/code-review-graph](https://github.com/tirth8205/code-review-graph) - Local-first code intelligence graph for MCP and CLI.
+Builds a persistent map of your codebase so AI coding tools read only what matters, with benchmarked context reductions on reviews and large-repo w
 - [diegosouzapw/OmniRoute](https://github.com/diegosouzapw/OmniRoute) - Never stop coding.
-Free AI gateway: one endpoint, 231+ providers (50+ free), connect Claude Code, Codex, Cursor, Cline & Copilot to FREE Claude/GPT/Gemini.
-RTK+Caveman stacked compression saves 15-95%
+Free MIT AI gateway: one endpoint, 268+ providers (50+ free), 500+ models — Claude, GPT, Gemini, Kimi K3, GLM, DeepSeek.
+Works with Claude Code, Codex, Cursor, Cline & Copilot.
+Quot
 - [stablyai/orca](https://github.com/stablyai/orca) - Orca is the ADE for working with a fleet of parallel agents.
 Run any coding agent with your own subscription.
 Available on desktop and mobile.
 - [DeusData/codebase-memory-mcp](https://github.com/DeusData/codebase-memory-mcp) - High-performance code intelligence MCP server.
 Indexes codebases into a persistent knowledge graph — average repo in milliseconds.
 158 languages, sub-ms queries, 99% fewer tokens.
 Single static binary
 - [JCodesMore/ai-website-cloner-template](https://github.com/JCodesMore/ai-website-cloner-template) - Clone any website with one command using AI coding agents